How Much Should You Spend on Google Ads?

 Goals, Traffic Cost, and Industry

-- Do you want top-quality leads?
+- Do you want the best quality leads?
+(It’ll cost more)

 Estimate your budget based on the cost per click (CPC) for specific keywords.
 As a Google Ads specialist, I typically use SpyFu to understand what my clients’ competitors are bidding on (and where we have an opportunity to win more top-quality leads).
 Still, you can use the Google Ads Keyword Planner.